etiennecollin/ift1025/README.md

 - The server and the CLI client were implemented
 - A GUI client was added using JavaFX
 - The server implements multithreading to support connecting to multiple clients at once
-- Everything was properly documented using JavaDoc.
+- Everything was properly documented using JavaDoc